CopadoSolutions/copado-recipes/README.md

 * Plain Text: Displays the log data as plain text without any formatting.

 *Note: The component automatically detects the structure on JSON to display data in the most relevant format*

+## How to customize
+To read data from a File related to result record, use the `resultTableFromFile.js`

 ## Contributing
 We welcome contributions from the community to enhance and improve the result viewer component.
 To contribute, please follow these steps: